Eggplant Rollatini

 To store: The baked or unbaked rollatini will keep well in an airtight container or covered baking dish for up to 5 days in the fridge.
 When it’s time to eat, bake it directly from the fridge.

-To freeze: Either assemble the rollatini in the dish before freezing or bake it as normal, then freeze once it’s cool.
+To freeze: Either assemble the rollatini in the dish before freezing, or bake them as normal, then freeze once they’re cool.

-To make ahead: You can assemble the rollatini in the baking dish and keep it covered in the fridge up to 1 day ahead of baking.
+To make ahead: You can assemble the rollatini in the baking dish and keep it covered in the fridge up to 1 day before baking.

 baked eggplant rollatini with fresh basil.